JoshOrndorff/recipes/text/3-entrees/off-chain-workers/storage.md

 Once we have the storage reference, we can access the storage via `get`, `set`, and `mutate`.
 Let's demonstrate the `mutate` function as the usage of the remaining two functions are pretty self-explanatory.

 As with general on-chain storage, if we have a storage access pattern of **get-check-set**, it is a good indicator we should use `mutate`.
-This makes our storage access atomically in one go rather than two.
-This is good as storage access is expensive.
+This makes sure that multiple off-chain workers running concurrently does not modify the same storage entry.
+The `mutate` is using [Compare-and-Set pattern](https://en.wikipedia.org/wiki/Compare-and-swap), so if multiple concurrent off-chain workers read a value and want to write it back, only one of them will succeed.

 ```rust
 fn fetch_if_needed() -> Result<(), Error<T>> {